-Dialogue Tags: What Are They and How Do We Use Them?
+Dialogue Tags: What Are They and How To Use Them

 The SAID Debate

-There are two major sides to the said debate.
+There’s a debate on how often to deviate from using a simple “said” to mark dialogue tags.
 One side argues that the only dialogue tags necessary are said and asked.
 (Joe is a believer in said.)

 The other side, mainly composed of middle and high school English teachers around the world argue, “Said is Dead!”